-Tennessee College of Applied Technology - Nashville does not sell and generally does not distribute mailing lists of students to any person or entity except as mandated by certain federal laws for military recruiters.
+The Tennessee Colleges of Applied Technology do not sell and generally do not distribute mailing lists of students to any person or entity except as mandated by certain federal laws for military recruiters.
 The Solomon Amendment requires the release of name address, and date of birth to military recruiters upon their request.